Bill Cosby Found Guilty Of All Charges In Sexual Assault Retrial

 BREAKING: A Pennsylvania jury has convicted Bill Cosby of three counts of aggravated indecent assault after 14 hours of deliberations.
 Accuser Andrea Constand is stony faced.
 Other accusers are crying in court.— Bobby Allyn (@BobbyAllyn) April 26, 2018

 The 80-year-old comedian now faces a statutory maximum of 30 years in prison.
-One Cosby accuser was so overcome with emotion following the verdict's announcement, she had to be escorted out of court.
+One Cosby accuser, Lili Bernard, was so overcome with emotion following the verdict's announcement, she had to be escorted out of court.

 Bill Cosby, 80, now convicted of three counts of felony sexual assault, faces a statutory maximum of 30 years in prison, but a more likely max is 10 years behind bars.
 Cosby's sentencing date has not yet been set.— Bobby Allyn (@BobbyAllyn) April 26, 2018